What is a Narrative Essay?

-Your teacher, and possibly your classmates will be reading this essay so choose a topic that you’re comfortable sharing with others.
+Your teacher, and possibly your classmates will be reading this essay so pick a topic that you’re comfortable sharing with others.

 - Connect beyond the experience

-The point of a narrative essay is to connect an experience in your life to a larger idea – in recalling memory lane, remember to link it to something bigger than yourself.
+The point of a narrative essay is to relate an experience in your life to a larger idea – in recalling memory lane, remember to link it to something bigger than yourself.